squidfunk/mkdocs-material/docs/publishing-your-site.md

     2. At some point, GitHub renamed `master` to `main`.
 If your default branch is named `master`, you can safely remove `main`, vice versa.

+    3. Fetch all history, so that MkDocs could push incremental updates.

-    3. Store the `cache_id` environmental variable to access it later during cache `key` creation.
+    4. Store the `cache_id` environmental variable to access it later during cache `key` creation.
 The name is case-sensitive, so be sure to align it with `${{ env.cache_id }}`.

         - The `--utc` option makes sure that each workflow runner uses the same time zone.